apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 Currently, given a ML model primarily TVM will generate two main artifacts :

-* A1 : Description of the sequential execution of operators :
+* A1 : executor configuration : the description of the sequential execution of operators
   1. If the "executor" is "graph", this would be a JSON
   2. if the "executor" is "aot", this would be a main function describing call graph of operators
   3. if the "executor" is "vm", this would be a series of VM bytecode instructions
 * A2 : library of operators (in the form of runtime.Module)
+* A3 : compiled parameters of the model

 A1 is generally created out of lowering the "main" relay function and A2 is created lowering fused relay primitive functions → TIR PrimFuncs → C or LLVM artifacts of the operator library.